The Forgotten Founding Father

 I remember back to when Tom Hanks was entered into the Five-Timer Club to celebrate his fifth hosting appearance because this was the introduction of this goal for hosts to strive for.
 Up until then, every first-time host claimed to achieve their dream just by getting to do an opening monolog.
 The addition of this Five-Timer Club seemed to push some of the repeat hosts to perform at the level of the permanent cast to land themselves a spot in show history.

 I find it interesting that the show never gives Buck Henry the respect of accrediting him as the founding member.
-Hell, Henry could have been entered twice having hosted the show 10 before the end of 1980.
-It took Steve Martin nearly a decade to break this record and yet he's the king of the club.
+Hell, Henry could have been entered twice having hosted show number 10 before the end of 1980.
+It took Steve Martin nearly a decade to break this record, and yet he's the king of the club.

-Don't get me wrong, Martin makes a better representative being that he's still active with the show, I just find it odd that Buck Henry is never even reference as a member.
-Even in the sketch that introduces the concept of the club, Hanks is welcomed by Steve Martin and Paul Simon who is technically not even a member since Simon only hosted four times but his musical guest appearances made him an honorable member.
+Don't get me wrong, Martin makes a better representative being that he's still active with the show, I just find it odd that Buck Henry is never even referenced as a member.
+Even in the sketch that introduces the concept of the club, Hanks is welcomed by Steve Martin and Paul Simon who is technically not even a member since he’s only hosted four times, but his musical guest appearances made him an honorary member.